 Visit from ASEAN Counsuls (20 September 2021)

-We are extremely honored to have the counsuls and counsul generals of the Hong Kong consulates of the 10 ASEAN countries visit the HKUST Clearwater Bay campus.
-They were welcomed to the campus by the President of the University, Prof. Wei Shyy, to promote students from ASEAN countries to study in HKUST.
+We are honored to have the counsuls and consul generals of the Hong Kong consulates of the 10 ASEAN countries visit the HKUST Clearwater Bay campus.
+They were welcomed to the campus by the President of the University, Prof. Wei Shyy, to encourage students from ASEAN countries to study in HKUST.
 At the end of the guests' tour, the Autonomous Vehicle's (AV) project team gave a demo of the AV to the guests.
-The guests was ecstatic when Prof. Lujia Wang mentioned that the same AV is also in Thammasat University, which happens to be the alma mater of the Consul General of Thailand.
+The guests were ecstatic when Prof. Lujia Wang mentioned that the same AV is also in Thammasat University, which happens to be the alma mater of the Consul General of Thailand.